Category Archives: Alfred Hitchcock

 Grade: A

-I love several Alfred Hitchcock films dearly, and Rear Window (1954) is very high on that list.
+I dearly love several Alfred Hitchcock films, and Rear Window (1954) is high on that list.

-The film is a unique experience in that much of the filming is through the point of view of the main character L.B.
-Jeffries, played with conviction by James Stewart who is a fixture in several of Hitchcock’s great films.
+The film is a unique experience in that much of it is shot from the point of view of the main character, L.B.
+Jeffries, played with conviction by James Stewart, a fixture in several of Hitchcock’s great films.

-Wheelchair-bound and confined to his Manhattan apartment, he has nothing more to do than spy on an apartment full of neighbors across the street.
+Wheelchair-bound and confined to his Manhattan apartment, he has nothing more to do than spy on an apartment entire of neighbors across the street.

-He witnesses a crime and a cat-and-mouse game ensues.
+He witnesses a crime, and a cat-and-mouse game ensues.

-What is great about this film is the viewer gets to know the series of neighbors L.B. watches and glimpses into their lives, some happy lives, some sad.
+What is great about this film is that the viewer gets to know the series of neighbors L.B. watches and glimpses into their lives, some happy and some sad.

 Rear Window is shot sort of like a play.
-The chemistry between Stewart and Grace Kelly is nice but secondary to the great main story.
+The chemistry between Stewart and Grace Kelly is nice but secondary to the tremendous main story.

 Rear Window (1954) can be watched repeatedly and enjoyed with each subsequent viewing.